 Melbourne Water owns and operates electrical assets in order to ensure the continuation of our core services.
-These assets include low and high voltage lines and over 450 poles.
+These assets include low and high voltage lines and over 495 poles.
 Of these assets the following are located in a Hazardous Bushfire Risk Area:

 - Sugarloaf Reservoir Area (including associated Winneke plant) (HV)

 - Cardinia Duffy's Lookout Picnic Area (LV)

 - Silvan Reservoir (LV)

 - Tarago treatment plant (LV)

 - Upper Yarra Reservoir

 - Bells Portal (HV)

+- Devilbend Reservoir

+- Montrose reservoir

-The only MWC sites that have HV assets located in HBRA and therefore meet the definition of 'at risk lines' are:
+The only Melbourne Water sites that have HV assets located in HBRA and therefore meet the definition of 'at risk lines' are:

-- Sugarloaf Reservoir Area. - Bells Portal (Thompson Reservoir).
+- Sugarloaf Reservoir Area; and - Bells Portal (Thompson Reservoir).